matthew-shaw/matthew-shaw.github.io/docs/blog/posts/lean-wastes.md

 ### Evidence

 This waste is a direct measure of the **Change Failure Rate** and impacts **Time to Restore Service**.
-DORA’s data shows that teams that build quality in through automation and shared ownership see lower failure rates and faster recovery — proving that speed and quality rise together.
+DORA's data shows that teams that build quality in through automation and shared ownership see lower failure rates and faster recovery — proving that speed and quality rise together.

 ## 8. Unused Talent